future-tense/stellar-nft-issuer/README.md

 To run this, you're going to need

-* an IPFS server, for storing the token metadata
+* an IPFS server -- for storing the token metadata
-* a postgres database, for storing federation data (optional)
+* a postgres database -- for storing federation data (optional)
-* a webserver/http proxy server, for serving the stellar.toml-file, and (optionally) doing reverse federation
+* a webserver/http proxy server -- for serving the stellar.toml-file, and (optionally) for doing reverse federation

 ## stellar.toml